Travel Agent Career Outlook | What You Need to Know

-This brings us to Part II of the question, "How many independent travel agents are there?" . . .
+This brings us to Part II of the question, "How many self-employed travel agents are there?" . . .

 HAR teamed up with ASTA (American Society of Travel Advisors) to try to estimate the number of ICs using ASTA’s membership data plus HAR’s host agency profile information.

 - According to the Travel Institute's 2018 study, The Changing Face of Travel Agents, "Agents have shifted from working primarily as employees (71% in 2008) to working primarily as independent contractors or ICs (62% in 2017)."

-Our own analytics here on the HAR homefront echo sentiments of a robust travel agent career among hosted travel agents: Since its inception, approximately 11,566 agents have completed our 7 Day Setup.
+Our own analytics here on the HAR homefront echo sentiments of a robust travel agent career outlook among self-employed travel agents: Since its inception, approximately 11,566 agents have completed our 7 Day Setup program, which helps aspiring travel agents kickstart their travel agent career by starting a home based agency.